cljoly/readme-in-static-site/README.md

 * insert scripts that GitHub would prohibit (like [asciinema](#replace-asciinema-image)),
 * have your project’s homepage independent of your hosting platform, if you wish to change at some point.

 Chances are that for small projects, the page about your project is very similar to the GitHub README.
-Don’t duplicate efforts, just describe the differences!
+Don’t duplicate efforts, describe the differences!
 This [has](https://github.com/vhodges/stitcherd) [been](https://dev.to/lornasw93/github-readme-on-portfolio-project-page-51i8) a [long-awaited](https://richjenks.com/github-pages-from-readme/) [feature](https://medium.com/@bolajiayodeji/how-to-convert-github-markdown-files-to-a-simple-website-b08602d05e1c), in [one](https://news.ycombinator.com/item?id=29305990) [form](https://stackoverflow.com/q/48919200/4253785) or [another](https://stackoverflow.com/a/69296054/4253785).

 See this [blog post](https://cj.rs/blog/putting-readmes-on-your-static-site/) for more details.